New College Leicester Curriculum

 - All students have access to a broad, balanced and coherent curriculum that stretches them intellectually and is relevant to their needs.

-- A curriculum that is fully personalised and inclusive and meets the needs of individual students at every Key Stage.
+- A curriculum that is inclusive and meets the needs of individual students at every Key Stage.

 - An extended curriculum that ensures all students have access to support, extension and enrichment opportunities.